 If you feel uncomfortable pressure on the top of your foot, you can do the same thing using window or box-lacing.
 The first step is to unlace your boots down to just below where the pressure sits on your foot, then re-lace by going straight up to the next hook (skipping a pair of hooks).
 This will leave a ‘box’ or ‘window’ shape in the lacing system.
 Then continue threading the lace as normal by criss-crossing between eyelets to the final tying off point.

 If you find that your heel is slipping around in your boot this may be because you have excessive space between the cuff of the boot and the top of your foot.
 You can secure your foot using the surgeon's knot.
 To do this, locate the eyelets closest to where your boot feels loose, usually where your foot bends forwards.
 Wrap the laces around each other twice (once more than you would do as the first step in tying a bow) or even three times, then pull tight.
 The laces should lock in place nicely as you run the lace up to the next set of eyelets.
 You can do this with as many eyelets as you need, but be careful not to pull so tight that you cut off the blood circulation to your feet!

 It is, of course, possible for your bootlaces to break.
-I always encourage hikers to carry a spare set of laces in their backpack.
+I always encourage hikers to carry a spare set of laces in their backpack along with the rest of their hiking essentials.
 (They can always be used as a washing line if you don't need them elsewhere.)

 Finally, whenever you finish a hike, be sure to brush off any dirt and let your boots dry out (but not on a radiator!).
 This will help to prolong the life of both your laces and boots, thus aiding long-term comfort and use.